MS-GPS-Hackathons/AKS-Hackathon/Student/Challenge-05-resiliency.md

 For this challenge, we will use <https://github.com/stefanprodan/podinfo> since it has a number of Web API's for interacting with the container.

+- Install Podinfo in your cluster (use Helm)
 - Ensure you have multiple replicas of podinfo running
 - Update the Liveness Probe for your Helm chart to use `/healthz`
 - Update the Readiness Probe for your Helm chart to use `/readyz`